meilisearch/specifications/text/0059-geo-search.md

 >
 >There is no `geo` ranking rule as such.
 It is in fact within the `sort` ranking rule in an obfuscated way.
 >
->`_geoPoint` built-in sort rule can sort documents in ascending or descending order.
-See Technical Aspects part.
+>`_geoPoint` built-in sort rule can sort documents in ascending order only.
 >
 > The `:desc` order is not supported due to a technical limit.
 See Technical Aspects part for more details.